 “We … see this community as a safe accepting home where we love and appreciate one another for what each of us brings to the community; however, as a community we are vulnerable and imperfect.
 We have labored greatly with spiritual struggles in the past to keep our community healthy and whole.
 Through this we have discovered that the best way to uphold the integrity of our community is to remind one another what exactly this community is to us.
 We ask that we remember and share openly our understanding of the community, especially at the beginning of gatherings, with newcomers, and with those who need reminding.”

 The Young Friends guidelines are all about supporting a safe and accepting community in which everyone is loved and appreciate for what they bring.
 These guidelines acknowledge that we all may need some help remembering how to be in community such that each of us nurtures the group and is aware and caring for oneself and others.
-In the Summer of 2015 the Young Friends community finished discerning the following as good guides for creating that safe and accepting community:
+The Young Friends Guidelines are developed by Young Friends and approved in Meeting for Worship with Attention to Business.
+In the Summer of 2015 the Young Friends community finished discerning the following as good guides for creating that safe and accepting community; the most recent adjustments were completed December 2017.

 No sexual activity of any kind is permitted at gatherings.
 Additionally: